RadicalGarlic/jakartaee/war.md

 # The Web Application Archive (WAR) Format
-The servlet specification includes the web application archive (WAR) format.
+The servlet specification includes the description of the web application archive (WAR) format.
 This format specifies a particular directory and file structure that servlet web applications are expected to be in.

 The WAR format is as follows.
 |Path|Blurb|